Conservative velocity mappings for discontinuous Galerkin kinetics: Introduction

 Nonuniform velocity space grids have been employed by kinetic codes in a variety of contexts before.
-An early use of geometric velocity-space grids (where cell length increases by a multiplicative constant) facilitated solving the bounce-averaged Fokker-Planck equation~\cite{McCoy1981,Killeen1986}.
+An early use of geometric velocity-space grids (where cell length increases by a multiplicative constant) facilitated the solution of the bounce-averaged Fokker-Planck equation~\cite{McCoy1981,Killeen1986}.
 Around the same time, a simple grid with two different cell lengths was used to solve a quasilinear Fokker-Planck equation to study the evolution of the distribution function under radio frequency heating~\cite{Hammett1986}.
 A similar two-cell length grid was used 30 years later to study kinetic electrostatic electron nonlinear (KEEN) waves~\cite{Afeyan2014}.
 This technique is still actively developed to, for example, enhance the capabilities of semi-Lagrangian 1D1V kinetic codes~\cite{Bourne2023} and resolve low energies near the wall in the presence of electron-neutral collisions~\cite{Mijin2021}.
 We should mention that there are other approaches to nonuniform velocity discretization which accomplish the same objective.
 One is to use a quadrature rule (e.g. Gauss-Laguerre) that places ordinates at unevenly spaced locations in order to maximize the accuracy of the underlying integrals (e.g. to compute moments of the distribution)~\cite{Barnes2010,Barnes2019}.
-Alternatively, a closely related method is to use a spectral method in velocity space such that, depending on the number of basis functions kept, some parts of velocity space are represented with greater accuracy~\cite{Candy2016,Mandell2018,Frei2020}.
-And lastly, a related technique for reducing the number of DOF is the use of sparse grids~\cite{Wang2016}, which has also been applied to kinetic systems~\cite{Kormann2016,Schnake2024}.
+Alternatively, a closely related method is to use a spectral method in velocity space such that, depending on the type and number of basis functions kept, some parts of velocity space are represented with greater accuracy~\cite{Candy2016,Mandell2018,Frei2020}.
+On the other hand, the number of DOF may be reduced by using sparse grids~\cite{Wang2016,Kormann2016,Schnake2024}.
+Finally, other techniques to reduce the number of DOF and localize them where phase-structures exist include unstructured meshes and adaptive mesh refinement~\cite{Xu2010,Hittinger2013,Wettervik2017}.